 Doctoral Research Support Grants

 Grants will be made to support specific research project related expenses of doctoral students, such as acquisition of datasets, travel expenses to collect data, transcriptions of interviews, and other research related costs.
-The funds cannot be used to pay a research stipend to the student applying for the grant or to provide funding to attend conferences or to aid in the scholar's development of the research.
+The funds cannot be used to pay a research stipend to the student, however limited funding is available to attend conferences or to aid in the scholar's development of the research.
 This is a competitive process and only a limited number of grants can be funded each year.
-The maximum award amount is $4,000 per individual.
+The maximum award amount is $4,000.

-Research Project Topic: The PhD student’s project must be a topic related to the nonprofit sector or social impact, which is defined broadly to include any of following (this is not an exhaustive list):
+Research Project Topic: The doctoral student’s project must be a topic related to the nonprofit sector or social impact, which is defined broadly to include any of following (this is not an exhaustive list):

 - History and theories of the nonprofit sector, voluntary action, and philanthropy

 - Nonprofit governance and leadership

 - Fundraising and development